TWO GOLDEN RULES TO INVESTIGATE CUSTOMERS PAIN POINTS

 It should be quite clear already why those four questions are “bad”.

 They assume we have presented our idea to the customer, and we trying to get their opinion on that.
 Unfortunately even if they said “I would definitely buy it!“, that won’t necessarily mean that they will do it.
-It’s because is an opinion about the future, not a behaviour occurred in the past.
-And it’s another big fat false positive.
+That’s because it’s an opinion about the future, not a behaviour occurred in the past.
+And it’s another false positive.

 These are the steps to effectively validate pain points: